BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - To answer Yes is to be an intellectualist.
 - To answer No:
-    - but assert distinction between passwions and will is to be a voluntarist
+    - but assert distinction between passions and will is to be a voluntarist
-    - but reject distinction between passwions and will is to be a sentimentalist
+    - but reject distinction between passions and will is to be a sentimentalist